How To Get A Medical Marijuana Card In Georgia

 How Long Is a Georgia Marijuana Card Good?

 - The GA MMJ Card is valid for 2 Years

-What are Qualifying Conditions Required to Receive Medical Marijuana in Georgia?
+What are the Qualifying Debilitating Conditions Required to Receive Medical Marijuana in Georgia?

 - Cancer, when such diagnosis is end stage or the treatment produces related wasting illness or recalcitrant nausea and vomiting